Achievable logoAchievable logo

 The collection of all values that satisfy an equation or an inequality.

 Solving equations and inequalities means isolating the variable or describing its solution range.
-Use these guidelines:
+Three principles run through every method in this chapter:

 • Keep balance: whatever you do to one side of =, <, or >, do to the other.